 What does it mean to practice transnational solidarity and to fight for universal commons under these conditions?
 Where do internationalist horizons run?
 What kind of organizations could enable international cooperation?
 The Berliner Gazette (BG) annual project 2023 “Allied Grounds” intends to explore these questions together with activists, researchers, and artists.
 Building on past projects, including “More World” (2019), “Silent Works” (2020), “Black Box East” (2021), and “After Extractivism” (2022), “Allied Grounds” will expand the dialogue previously initiated between political economy and political ecology through the lens of work.

 Key to the project is a text series that will be divided into three sections (I. internationalism/transnational solidarity, II. commons, III. organizational forms).
-Each section revolves around its own questions and focus, and yet the three are also interlinked – through the politicization of labor power.
-The latter is usually situated in the field of political economy.
-However, as recent debates such as that under the headings just transition and climate class war indicate, we are challenged to consider the politicization of labor power in the context of political ecology as well.
+Each section addresses a specific set of questions, but all three are linked by a common concern: To explore and construct connections between environmental and labor struggles.
+The former are usually discussed in the field of political economy.
+However, as recent debates such as that under the headings just transition and climate class war indicate, we are challenged to consider labor struggles in the context of political ecology as well.
 The questions of internationalism, commons, and (re-)organization raised by the BG Project 2023 will serve to profile and give perspective to this broadening of the discussion.

 I. Who?
 An Internationalism of all